pixelflinger/lanczos-2d/README.md

 "corner" samples get a negative coefficient.
 The middle sample's coefficient being exactly 1._

-Clearly, something is isn't right.
-And when that happens, the best solution is to go back to first principles and stop trusting the internet.
+Clearly, something isn't right.
+And when that happens, the best solution is to go back to first principles and stop trusting the Internet.

 ## 2D Signal Processing